Skip to main content

 Field siding is only part of the order.
 A vinyl job also needs a run of trim and accessory pieces that most quick calculators skip, and forgetting them stalls the install.
 Starter strip runs along the entire base of every wall - measure the total bottom perimeter in linear feet.
 J-channel wraps every window and door and runs along the roof rakes - measure the perimeter of each opening plus the rake lengths.
 Utility trim locks in the top course and the pieces under windows.

 Corner posts run the full height of every outside and inside corner - count the corners and multiply by wall height.
 Order about 10 percent extra on the long accessory runs for cuts and overlaps.
 Undersill trim, drip cap, and a matching soffit and fascia package round out a typical order; price those separately from the field squares this tool gives you.
+Window and door perimeters also get sealed - count the tubes with the caulk calculator.

 Install Note